 Dutch basic healthcare

-Healthcare here in the Netherlands is pretty complex and exists in multiple forms.
+Healthcare here in the Netherlands is quite complex and exists in multiple forms.
 Most of the time when you hear about Dutch healthcare, it’s actually referring to compulsory basic healthcare which is required for those plannig to work int he Netherlands.

 There are various health insurance policies in the Netherlands.
-The cheapest and most basic form of insurance is basisverzekering (basic healthcare) and is required for all residents of the Netherlands who do not have an EHIC.
+The cheapest and most basic form of insurance is basisverzekering (basic healthcare).

 Basic health insurance costs around 101,35 euros per month and covers basic essential medical care such as: